 - How do I record audio or video?

 - How do I get a copy of a forum outside of Moodle?

 - How do I create a link to a YouTube video without having a player appear on the page?

 - Who can access my course material?

 - How do I make a course available to my students?

 - How do I use the Quicksets block?

-- How do I prevent people not in my course from accessing it?
+- How do I allow/prevent people not in my course from having access?